Below, find links to the optional patinas available on the Apron portion of our copper farm sink.

 I wholeheartedly recommend a protective topcoat on the apron face of a sink only.
 Topcoats should never be used inside a copper sink.
 Sadly, most of the Chinese imports topcoat the entire sink.
 In spite of their claims, there is no topcoat that will not hold up on the inside of a sink.
 We have experimented with all kinds of finish top coats and have found all to be a problem down the road when used inside a bowl.
 That is why we never topcoat the inside of our bowls nor the top of the apron.

 Our weathered patina has so much character and will be unique on every sink.
 Slight color variations and patterning will designate your sink as a one of a kind.
 No two are quite alike.

-Update: September 2017.
-We are using a new topcoat on the apron of every sink.
-It has been specifically designed to be even more scratch resistant.
-We use a two-part catalyzed clear topcoat that is resistant to virtually any solvent.
+We are using a very robust topcoat on the apron of every sink.
+It has been specifically designed to be scratch resistant.
 Again, this is only done on the vertical apron portion of the sink.
 We offer two options for sheen - Semi-Gloss or High Gloss.
 If no option is discussed, we assume Semi-Gloss.
 Our experience tells us that our finish is quite durable.
 That being said, no top coat is indestructible.
 Much like a car finish, you can scratch it on day one, or you can go 10 years without a scratch.
 Scratches would not be under warranty with the car factory nor with my sink.
-I do offer a 3 year limited finish warranty against a defective finish.
 90% of past apron damage has been caused by tool belts used by workers in the home.
 The rest of the damage comes from constantly leaning on the apron, most often due to a faucet with a short reach.
 NOTE: Never use any type of tape on the topcoated portion of the apron in an effort to protect the apron during construction.
 I have seen painters tape remove topcoats off of flooring!